rizinorg/book/src/configuration/evars.md

 Defines the target CPU architecture used for disassembling (`pd`, `pD` commands) and code analysis (`a` command).
 You can find the list of possible values by looking at the result of `e asm.arch=?` or `rz-asm -L`.
 It is quite simple to add new architectures for disassembling and analyzing code.
 There is an interface for that.
 For x86, it is used to attach a number of third-party disassembler engines, including GNU binutils, Udis86 and a few handmade ones.

+### asm.cpu

+You can use this configuration variable to define the CPU type.
+For example, if you had picked the architecture as AVR, you can choose your CPU type (ATmega1281, ATmega2561, etc) using `asm.cpu`.

 ### asm.bits

 Determines width in bits of registers for the current architecture.
 Supported values: 8, 16, 32, 64.
 Note that not all target architectures support all combinations for asm.bits.